 Click Here for tab for Wonderwall by Oasis

-Oasis have a particular kind of style where they will fundamentally use a quite accessible and easy chord progression, but they like to play a lot with the voicings and put certain things in that makes the chords a little more interesting.
-In this particular case, we’ll be using the chords Em7, G, Dsus4, and A7sus4.
+Oasis have a particular kind of style where they fundamentally use a quite accessible and easy chord progression, but they like to play a lot with the voicings and include little tweaks to make the chords more interesting.
+In this particular case, we’ll be using the chords: Em7, G, Dsus4, and A7sus4.

 Love Story by Taylor Swift